-We went walking today because exercise between bouts of post stroke fatigue helps you get over the fatigue in less time according to the literature.
+We went walking today because exercise between bouts of post carotid artery dissection fatigue helps you get over the fatigue in less time according to the literature.
 The air was sweet smelling.
 His hand in mine as we walked felt so very warm and so very alive.
 Colours are brighter and more vibrant.
 His laugh, his smile, his scent, and the twinkle in his eye and everything about him is handsomer then it has has been in a long time even though I didn’t think I ever took him for granted.

 Thank you, Master of the Universe for giving us a little more time together.